ucsf-wynton/wynton-website-hpc/docs/about/join.md

 1. First and Last name
 2. UCSF email address
 3. UCSF affiliation (faculty, student, postdoc, etc.)
-4. UCSF Principle Investigator (PI), if any
+4. UCSF Principal Investigator (PI), if any
 5. QB3/CGL Kerberos username, if any
 6. UCSF Employee/Student ID (nine digits; 02xxxxxxx), if any
 7. Preferred username and one alternate